On the power quantum computation over real Hilbert spaces

 Suppose that we have some computation that happens between multiple parties and we wish to simulate the computation over real numbers instead of complex.
 Furthermore, we need the simulation to respect the original division into multiple parties.
-This can be accomplished by communicating the ``extra'' qubit between the parties, but this may not be feasible, for example in a Bell test.
-However, we can do the following: give a ``copy'' of the ``extra'' qubit to each party.
-When viewed as a coherent mixture of the original and complex conjugate computations this is immediately obvious.
-The state $\ket{\psi}$ becomes

-with one of the ``extra'' qubits given to each party.
-An operator $M$ applied by the $j$th party becomes

-where the subscript $j$ indicates the $j$th ``extra'' qubit.
-Essentially, each party looks at their ``extra'' qubit to decide whether to apply the original or complex conjugate operator.
-Since the``extra'' qubits are all correlated in the $Z$ basis all the parties are coordinated.

-Interestingly, if we apply $V$ as in the previous section to each of the ``extra'' qubits, we obtain a real state.
-We refer the reader to \cite{McKague:2010:Quantum-Informa} section 2.5.4 for the details of this calculation.
+A good example is Bell tests, where we wish to show that real states and measurements can violate a Bell inequality by the same amount as complex states and measurements.
+To accomplish this, we give a ``copy'' of $\mathcal{Q}$ to each party.